Terminal High Altitude Area Defense: South Korea

 Choe Sang-hun of the New York Times reports that the test was a major embarrassment for China's Paramount leader Xi Jinping, who was hosting a BRICS summit (Brazil, Russia, India, China, and South Africa) in Xiamen, China.
 Cheng Xiaohe, an expert on North Korea at China's Renmin University, said the timing of the test appears to be deliberate.
 China's Foreign Ministry urged the North to "stop taking wrong actions", and agreed that further UN actions are needed to resolve the impending crisis.
 By creating a thermonuclear-capable payload for at least one of its missiles, the North has created a need for THAAD, which is capable of intercepting ICBM threats at the lower altitudes and ranges estimated for a Hwasong-14 ICBM subjected to the load of a heavier warhead needed to carry a thermonuclear weapon.

 In October 2017, Battery D, 2nd Air Defense Artillery Regiment, Terminal High Altitude Area Defense, reflagged with the 35th Air Defense Artillery Brigade in preparation for a permanent change of station to South Korea.
 In the interim before THAAD D-2's permanent transfer to South Korea with their families, THAAD Battery A-4 will deploy to South Korea.

 The South Korean decision to deploy THAAD to protect itself against North Korea caused backlash and retaliation measures from China.

 On 30 October 2017, South Korea and China agreed to normalize relations, previously damaged due to the THAAD deployment.

+On 10 March 2026, due to the 2026 Iran war, the U.S. Army began relocating some THAAD interceptor missiles from South Korea to the Middle East.

 Turkey

-According to U.S. officials the AN/TPY-2 radar was deployed at Turkey's Kürecik Air Force base.
+According to US officials the AN/TPY-2 radar was deployed at Turkey's Kürecik Air Force base.
 The radar was activated in January 2012.

 United Arab Emirates

 In December 2011, the United Arab Emirates (UAE) signed a deal to purchase the missile defense system.
-The United Arab Emirates (UAE) graduated its first two THAAD unit classes at Fort Bliss in 2015 and 2016.
-Its first live-fire exercises with Patriot missiles took place in 2014.
+The UAE graduated its first two THAAD unit classes at Fort Bliss in 2015 and 2016.

-On 17 January 2022, THAAD made its first real-world intercept against an incoming Houthi ballistic missile in the UAE.
+On 17 January 2022, UAE owned THAAD made its first real-world intercept against an incoming Houthi ballistic missile.

+During the 2026 Iran war, satellite images showed that the storage structures housing the THAAD at Al Ruwais and Al Sader in Abu Dhabi were damaged by missiles and drones from Iran.